danmasta/bootstrap-gravity-forms/README.md

 ###How to use
 Just add bootstrap-gravity-forms.js anywhere in your page, or you can copy the function and paste it into your own js file.
 It will run automatically, on each form rendering.

-Disable css output in gravity forms is you wish to use Bootstrap styles only
+Disable css output in gravity forms settings if you wish to use Bootstrap styles only

 ###Notes
 This plugin requires jQuery to be loaded before running.
 If you are using Wordpress, it is already set for noConflict compatibility.